christophertbrown/iRep/README.md

 ### IMPORTANT:

 Both iRep and bPTR require ordered SAM files that can be generated using the Bowtie2 --reorder flag.
+Ordered SAM files, where both reads representing a set of paired reads are ordered one after the other, are requred for these scripts to filter reads based on mapping quality.
+If the SAM file is not sorted, the scripts will make incorrect choices about which mapped reads to include when calculating coverage.
+This only applies when using a mapping quality cutoff; however, using a quality cutoff is recommend as it helps with off-target read mapping.